-School Media Allocation funds are to be allocated to all available objects but must remain in project #01020 and function 6200 (Use Worksheet #2 for this purpose).
-For additional information on media procedures, see page 13.
+School Media Allocation funds are to be allocated to all available objects but must remain in project #01020 and function 6200.
+For additional information on media procedures, see page 11.

 Principal's Travel - Project #01050

 A non-discretionary fund allocated to secondary schools for administrative travel at the principal's discretion.
 Objects 533000, 533001 and 533002 are the only objects available to this project.